Enalean/tuleap-documentation-en/languages/en/installation-guide/install-el7.rst

 ..  _install_el7:

-Install Tuleap on RHEL or CentOs 7.x
+Install Tuleap on RHEL or CentOS 7.x
 ====================================

 .. attention::

-  The install on RHEL or CentOS 7 is **currently in beta** and covers only a subset of Tuleap (see below).
+  The install on RHEL or CentOS 7 is **currently in beta** and some Tuleap plugins might not be available (see below).

   You should not install it on production server